noming772/HaptiX/README.md

 Detect multi-touch gestures (pinch, drag, rotation).
 Convert them into control commands with selected hand (Left/Right) and axis mode (Y or Z).
 When the touch ends, the state returns to Release.
 Phones also receive haptic commands to trigger vibration and audio.

 ### Step 2 - UDP Communication
-Transmit gesture packets from smartphone to Unity and return haptic events from Unity to smartphone over the same UDP channel for low-latency, bidirectional updates.
+Transmit gesture packets from smartphone to Unity and return haptic events from Unity to the smartphone over the same UDP channel for low-latency, bidirectional updates.

 ### Step 3 - Unity Processing & Hand Model
 The UDP receiver syncs packets to the main thread, maps gestures to hand translation/rotation, and switches states (Grab/Release).
 The hand animation controller plays context-appropriate motions for natural interaction.